 So where are we going wrong in the UK?
 First, too high temperatures.
 The water that comes out of our gas boilers and into our radiators is 80°C. It doesn’t need to be that hot for showers or heating (if the house is well-insulated).
 This is a throwback to coal boilers 100+ years ago that passed onto gas boilers in the 1960s.
 Many schemes (including at BedZED) were designed for high temperatures and have huge losses in efficiency and are expensive to run.
 Since district heating is at such an early stage here, there’s no reason why we can’t jump straight to low temperature networks.
-The issues is, however, that our houses lose far too much heat and we currently have no coherent policy and low ambition from government for improving our homes’ energy efficiency
+The issue is, however, that our houses lose far too much heat and we currently have no coherent policy and low ambition from the government for improving our homes’ energy efficiency.

 Secondly, our obsession with privatisation, low regulation and governance structures are problematic.
 District heating schemes are monopolies and must be non-profit (as is the law in Denmark) to ensure low prices and good governance.
 Although the heat generators that supply them can make a profit, there is a strict process to make sure costs are kept to a minimum.

 If the district heating companies make a financial surplus, they are required to give customers a rebate.
-Small community owned networks have been able to completely refurbish entire neighbourhoods this way.
-By contrast in the UK the government has a poor record on regulation.
+Small community-owned networks have been able to completely refurbish entire neighbourhoods this way.
+By contrast in the UK, the Government has a poor record on regulation.